planetsputter/starch/starch-desc.md

 |         | RETV                  |
 |         | Called function data  |

-Functions are prohibited by the memory management unit from accessing (reading or writing) data outside their stack frame, that is, data between the SBP and SFP addresses.
-This prevents certain classes of attacks which seek to overwrite the return pointer and transfer control to insecure code.
+Functions are prohibited by the memory management unit from accessing (reading or writing) data in the stack frame itself.
+That is, data at addresses from SFP to SFP + 15, inclusively.
+This helps prevent certain classes of attacks which seek to overwrite the return pointer of a function and transfer control to insecure code.

 Instruction Set
 ---------------